JasperFx/jasper/README.md

 1. _JasperQueues_ (later) - JasperBus is going to use [LightningQueues](https://github.com/LightningQueues/LightningQueues) as its
    primary transport mechanism, but I'd like to re-architect that code to a new library inside of Jasper.
 This library will not have any references or coupling to any other Jasper project.
-1. _JasperScheduler_ (proposed for much later) - Scheduled or polling job support on top of JasperBus

 ## The Core Pipeline and Roslyn